Striking actors are reviewing Hollywood and TV studios’ ‘best and final offer’ - KESQ

 It’s not clear that a deal will be reached.
 The union and studio executives have been meeting on and off for months with many promising developments and disappointing setbacks along the way.

-SAG-AFTRA actors walked off the set on July 14, joining the striking writers in a historic double walkout against the studios — the first time the writers and actors had simultaneously been on strike in more than 60 years.
+SAG-AFTRA, which represents about 160,000 actors, announced it would walk off sets on July 14, joining the striking writers in a historic double walkout against the studios — the first time the writers and actors had simultaneously been on strike in more than 60 years.
 Both the actors and writers fought for updated deals that better paid them for shows and movies on streaming services.
 They both demanded better benefits and wanted restrictions on the use of artificial intelligence, a technology that actors and writers alike believe poses an existential threat to their livelihoods.

 Even if a deal is reached soon, it would not necessarily end the strike.
-The deal would still need to be ratified by members of the 160,000 union before it goes into effect, and many unions across multiple industries have been voting down contracts in recent months.
+The deal would still need to be ratified by union members before it goes into effect, and many unions across multiple industries have been voting down contracts in recent months.

 An online petition signed by more than 5,000 members recently urged the union to take a hard line in negotiations toward a final deal, saying they would not agree to a deal that did not meet the demands laid out at the start of the strike.